DeyaaMuhammad/PICR/README.md

 Piep Line Inspection and Cleaning Robot Labview Software

 # What Are You Controlling?
-a robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance. the main parts of the project are
+A robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance. the main parts of the project are
 - 6 motion motors.
 - 1 brush motor.